 We meet founders and executives every other week who manage billion-dollar P&Ls and negotiate deals that change industries.
 You likely have a family office for your wealth, a specialist for your car, and a team for your taxes.
 Your biology runs on deferred maintenance.

 You feel "fine."
 You get an annual physical, maybe.
 Your cholesterol is "a little high."
 You sleep five hours.
 You drink to turn your brain off.
 The traits that make you successful (obsessive drive, high cortisol tolerance, the ability to override fatigue) are the same traits that silently dismantle the cardiovascular and metabolic systems.
-The High-Performer Playbook is the alternative: asset protection, run with the same rigor as your P&L.
+The Executive Playbook is the alternative: asset protection, run with the same rigor as your P&L.

 We don't practice "Wellness" here.
 We practice Asset Protection.
 This playbook is not about "balance."
 It is about ROI: extracting maximum cognitive output from your machine while preventing the catastrophic events (heart attack, stroke, burnout) that erase all your gains.